 How AdoptOpenJDK provides enterprise ready OpenJDK builds

-While in theory everybody can build it’s own JDK based on the OpenJDK sources you normally don’t want to do that.
-Since several years people downloaded JDK builds from Oracle but based on the new Licence for Oracle JDKs this isn’t that easy anymore.
+While in theory, everybody can build it’s own JDK based on the OpenJDK sources you normally don’t want to do that.
+For several years people downloaded JDK builds from Oracle but based on the new Licence for Oracle JDKs this isn’t that easy anymore.
 If you need an up-to-date Oracle JDK for production you need to buy commercial support from Oracle since last year.

-A lot of Linux users do not really care about that problem since they used OpenJDK builds that were downloaded from an APT repository, for example.
-On linux distributions like ubuntu you only need the following command to add a ready-to-use JDK installation to your system:
+A lot of Linux users do not care about that problem since they used OpenJDK builds that were downloaded from an APT repository, for example.
+On Linux distributions like ubuntu you only need the following command to add a ready-to-use JDK installation to your system:

 While this sounds like a really easy solution there are several points that you normally can not answer based on this approach:

-- You do not know who has build this JDK binary
+- You do not know who has built this JDK binary

-- You do not know if this binaries were build on the latest OpenJDK sources / tag
+- You do not know if these binaries were built on the latest OpenJDK sources/tag

-- You do not know if and how this binares were tested.
+- You do not know if and how these binaries were tested.